Large deviation principle and thermodynamic limit of chemical master equation via nonlinear semigroup

 The WKB analysis above defines a Hamiltonian $H(\vp,\vx)$, which contains almost all the information for the macroscopic dynamics \cite{Dykman_Mori_Ross_Hunt_1994, GL22}.
-For this reason, we also call \eqref{upwind00} as the CME in the HJE form.
-We remark this kind of WKB expansion was first used by \textsc{Kubo} et.al. \cite{Kubo73} for master equations for general Markov processes and later was applied to CME in \cite{Hu87}.
-In \cite{Dykman_Mori_Ross_Hunt_1994}, formally derived HJE \eqref{HJE2psi00} with the associated Hamiltonian $H$ in \eqref{H} was formally derived. {\blue In the mathematical analysis later, we will impose a technique assumption that $\Phi^\pm_j(\vx)$ is locally Lipschitz continuous after the zero extension.
+For this reason, we also call \eqref{upwind00} the CME in the HJE form.
+We remark that this kind of WKB expansion was first used by Kubo et al. \cite{Kubo73} for master equations of general Markov processes and later applied to CME in \cite{Hu87}.
+In \cite{Dykman_Mori_Ross_Hunt_1994}, the HJE \eqref{HJE2psi00} with the associated Hamiltonian $H$ in \eqref{H} was formally derived. {\blue In the mathematical analysis later, we will impose a technique assumption that $\Phi^\pm_j(\vx)$ is locally Lipschitz continuous after the zero extension.
 We point out this assumption might be removed by directly consider the optimal control problem in a domain with a boundary and impose an appropriate boundary cost, which will be an interesting future study. }